hbeni/fgcom-mumble/server/Readme.server.md

 - Create a new channel named `fgcom-mumble` for the airspace.
 The plugin only does it's things when on this channel.
 - Clients will connect and enable their local fgcom plugin.
 This handles all human communication on frequencies
 - Start the `fgcom-bot-manager` which handles all needed bots: `lua fgcom-botmanager.bot.lua`
-- Manually start additional `fgcom-radio`-bots to play arbitary samples on frequencies (like radio stations).

 Basicly, you just need a standard mumble server >=1.4, so the plugins can exchange information.
 This will enable radio coms.